Health Tech

 • Security Audits for data leaks

-• Performance Testing to handle excessive work loads
+• Performance Testing to handle excessive workloads

 Step 6: Post-Launch: Maintenance & AI Integration

+Healthcare never stands still, specifically in the era of digital advancements.
 After becoming live, your final step is to focus on:

 • Continuous Updates for compliance changes